Shehu-Muhammad/Module_Five_BE/README.md

 - Database created via the terminal
 - At least 4 tables
-- At least 2 fieds in each table
+- At least 2 fields in each table
 - All tables must be populated with at least 3 rows of data
 - More than 1-character, meaningful database, and table names
 - Database must be between at least 2 tables